akpysec/TufinCSVReportsParse/README.md

 - if action is allow / accept

 ### How to run:
-- Set path variable inside the script to folder that contains reports.csv
+- Enter path to folder that contains reports.csv
 - Run - `python ExportFindings.py`
+- It will print out check results to the Terminal & output "Parsed_Rules.xlsx" file to the specified path folder

 ### Enjoy :)